google/dart-neats/typed_sql/doc/03_writing_queries.md

 ```

 While `.stream()` can alleviate the need to load all rows into memory, it's only
-really necessary if scanning through a large set of rows from the database.
+really necessary when scanning through a large set of rows from the database.

 > [!NOTE]
 > Within a transaction `Query.stream()` will not pause the stream when
-> encountering back-pressure, instead it'll buffer the result rows in-memory if
+> encountering back-pressure, instead it'll buffer the result-rows in-memory if
 > the database returns rows faster than the application code can process them.
 >
 > This aims to prevent deadlocks, because concurrent queries inside a